FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/vpcep_approval.md

 In addition to all arguments above, the following attributes are exported:

 * `id` - The unique ID in UUID format which equals to the ID of the VPC endpoint service.

-* `region` - The region in which to obtain the VPC endpoint service.

 * `connections` - An array of VPC endpoints connect to the VPC endpoint service.
 Structure is documented below.
     - `endpoint_id` - The unique ID of the VPC endpoint.